 The Group continues to invest in the development of the Bluehouse Salmon brand and in the education of buyers and consumers.
-Since the first US harvest in September 2020, Atlantic Sapphire has consistently achieved a revenue per kg of approximately USD 12 for fish graded as superior and above 3kg.
+Since the first US harvest in September 2020, Atlantic Sapphire has consistently achieved a revenue per kg of approximately USD 12 for fish graded as superior.
 Notably, the price achievement has been stable despite significant fluctuations in the salmon commodity price, proving that Bluehouse Salmon is not seen as a direct substitute for other farmed Atlantic salmon.
 The product has been met by high demand, both among existing customers and potential new customers, giving the Group confidence that premium price achievement will be sustained.

-Monthly harvest volumes are expected to increase throughout H1 2023 until Q3 2023, when the Group expects to reach steady state operations and commence producing the equivalent of 9.500t HOG of annualized harvest volumes.
+Monthly harvest volumes are expected to increase throughout H1 2024 until Q3 2024, when the Group expects to have a fully stocked Phase 1 facility.